gluster/piragua/README.md

 ## Building
 * Run `cargo build --release` with a nightly version of rust to build
 * Alternatively you can run build.sh and build for a different OS version
-* Mortar is also automatically building this on every commit and producing an rpm file which is then published to Atlas.
+* Mortar is also automatically building on every commit and producing an rpm file which is then published to Atlas.

 ## Deploying
 * Install the deb/rpm package for this on all of the glusterfs servers